Your ultimate guide to retail media and retail media networks (RMNs)

 • A retail media network (RMN) is essentially an advertising technology (AdTech) platform that’s owned and/or operated by a retailer.

 Retail media involves brands showing advertisements across a retailer or e-commerce company’s properties.
 Typically, you can associate this with ads on a retailer’s website, mobile app, and marketplace, but other examples include CTV, audio services, DOOH, and email list.
-It is similar to traditional display and search advertising but with a focus on retail and e-commerce products and services.
+It is similar to traditional display and search advertising but with a focus on retail and e-commerce products and services, often delivered through programmatic channels for greater scale and precision.

 The driving force for retail media networks is e-commerce.
 The concept of e-commerce includes not only online stores, but all e-transactions, e.g., auctions, currency trading, e-banking, travel industry services, etc.